Where Everything Fights Everything

 Android's market breadth democratises smartphone access across all economic strata, a value iPhone's premium positioning cannot match

-Privacy and security iphone Wins
+Privacy and security iPhone Wins

 Android Phone